Meet the Committee

 Kevin is a volunteer for Pets As Therapy and with his dogs has visited residential homes, hospitals, schools, day care centres, secure mental health wards and hospices bringing joy and comfort and companionship to many individuals.
 Pets As Therapy volunteers do not visit people in their own homes, Kevin, with other PAT volunteers will encourage residents to come and say ‘hello’ to their dogs in the park once the regeneration is complete, these sessions providing opportunities for residents to meet others, improving social interaction, health and wellbeing and addressing issues of social isolation and loneliness.

-Group Member - Adriana Skulova
+Trustee - Adriana Skulova

 Adriana is a former Geologist, currently working in a local secondary school.
 She has lived on Robin Lane for over 9 years with her partner Samuel and their two children.
 Since becoming a parent, Adriana noticed lack of playground opportunities for children and a complete absence of facilities for the local community in the Lyme Green area, which triggered her interest in helping to develop the local park on Robin lane with its huge potential into a public space for all residents as the heart of Lyme Green community.

-Co-opted member - Carole Eardley
+Trustee - Carole Eardley

 Carole has lived in Lyme Green for more than 20 years.
 She retired six years ago having spent much of her working life in administrative roles.